swisskyrepo/PayloadsAllTheThings/AWS S3 Bucket/README.md

 ## Open Bucket

-By default the name of Amazon Bucket are like http://s3.amazonaws.com/[bucket_name]/, you can browse open buckets if you know their names
+By default, the URI of an Amazon Bucket is http://s3.amazonaws.com/[bucket_name]/, you can browse open buckets if you know their names

 ```bash
 http://s3.amazonaws.com/[bucket_name]/